Musk shows off redesigned 412-mile-range mega Model S.

 Musk also recently upped the price of the the Model S Long Range nearly $18,000, which now costs $88,190.

 The Plaid was supposed to debut last week, but Musk pushed it back saying "Plaid delivery pushed to June 10.
 Need one more week of tweak.
 The car feels like a spaceship.
 Words cannot describe the limbic resonance."
-And we're guessing, added "humans-I mean we-like limbic resonances, correct?"
+And we're guessing, added "humans - uh, I mean, 'we' - like limbic resonances, correct?"

 With its tri-motor all-wheel-drive setup, Tesla claims that the Plaid will reach 60 mph in under 2 seconds and get to a top speed of 200 mph.
 Thanks to its 1,020-horsepower output, it can complete the quarter-mile in a claimed (by Jay Leno) 9.24 seconds with a 152-mph trap speed.
 Musk said the dual motor Model S will get 412 miles of range and that the full-zoot Plaid will get a range of just under 400 miles.

 The Model S launched in 2012, but hasn't seen many visual changes since its debut.
 "The Model S Plaid is definitely intended to help reduce the migration of current Tesla owners out of Tesla," said AutoPacific's Ed Kim to Reuters.
 "I think what we're seeing now is that Tesla can no longer operate in a vacuum."
 He also said that the Plaid will be its halo model, getting people excited about the model again.

 "It'll be faster than any Porsche, and safer than any Volvo," Musk said at the end of the event.
 We're cautiously optimistic.